PythonCharmers/python-future/docs/standard_library_imports.rst

     xmlrpc.client
     xmlrpc.server

-Unlike the modules in the ``future.moves`` package or top-level namespace, these contain backports of new functionality introduced in Python 3.3.
+The goal for these modules, unlike the modules in the ``future.moves`` package or top-level namespace, is to backport new functionality introduced in Python 3.3.

 If you need the full backport of one of these packages, please open an issue `here
 <https://github.com/PythonCharmers/python-future>`_.